 “Your ambition brought you success, and you should be proud of that.
 But effort alone won’t necessarily get you to the next level.
 History has shown that unfocused ambition can sometimes cause people to make compromises.”
 I paused.
 “I’m curious.
 Has your ambition ever led you astray?”

-She gazed off into the room, and said in almost a whisper: “Yes, there was this one time…”
+She gazed off into the room, and said in an almost-whisper: “Yes, there was this one time…”

 I nodded in encouragement.

 She continued.
 “An executive from my last job.
-She wasn’t my manager, she but took me under her wing, confided in me about an upcoming merger and made me swear I wouldn’t tell my own boss.”
+She wasn’t my manager, but took me under her wing, confided in me about an upcoming merger, and made me swear I wouldn’t tell my own boss.”

 Her story sounded familiar, but I stayed reserved.
 “Why did you agree to keep that secret?”

-“To be honest with you: the merger opened a manager position in her department.
-I figured that if I kept her secret, it would curry her favor enough to install me.”
+“To be honest with you, the merger would open up a manager position in her department.
+I figured that if I kept her secret, it would curry favor with her enough to install me.”